ProducerDev/producer/notes/comprehensive-fix.md

 ## Background

-The React Hooks implementation in Fireproof violates the Rules of Hooks because hook implementation functions are created during render, breaking stable hook identity.
+The React Hooks implementation in Lucix violates the Rules of Hooks because hook implementation functions are created during render, breaking stable hook identity.
 This causes test failures and potential race conditions with async operations in the returned handler functions.

 ## Objectives